Articles Posted in Hernia Mesh

 1. Discusses this litigation

-2. Provides the most recent March 2024 updates and the latest hernia mesh MDL-2846 news, and
+2. Provides the latest December 2024 updates and the latest hernia mesh Bard MDL-2846 news 0n the settlement talks

 Thousands of hernia mesh injury lawsuits have been filed across the country alleging that design defects in various mesh products caused post-surgical complications, resulting in significant injuries.
 The hernia mesh lawsuits have been consolidated into multiple class action MDLs against the different mesh manufacturers, and cases are still being filed.